 Per Section 18-58.F, the rear yard setback is required to be a minimum of 35 feet.
-Building #11 at the farthest point of the rear of the property is shown with a 20-foot setback, less than the required 35 feet.
-However, the property to the rear has a 20-foot-wide vacant strip of land that also provides a buffer between the proposed development and the next single-unit detached residential home to the rear.
+Building #11 at the farthest point of the rear of the property is shown with a 24-foot setback, less than the required 35 feet.
+The applicant was previously requesting a 20-foot setback, which was an increase from the initial request for a 15-foot setback.
+The property to the rear has a 20-foot-wide vacant strip of land that also provides a buffer between the proposed development and the next single-unit detached residential home to the rear.